 The brand guidelines document built at the start of our engagement is yours to keep.
 Use it with other writers, agencies, or AI tools going forward to maintain consistency across all your content.

-Every plan includes the brand guidelines document, words-to-avoid enforcement, keyword research, Surfer SEO optimization, and the full quality report.
+Every plan includes the brand guidelines document, words-to-avoid enforcement, keyword research, Surfer SEO optimization, The Tell detection pass, and the full quality report.

 Most AI content services hand the model a keyword and publish what comes out.
-I build a custom brand guidelines document before writing starts, enforce a words-to-avoid list on every piece, run each article through Surfer SEO and Grammarly, and do a manual review pass before delivery.
+I build a custom brand guidelines document before writing starts, enforce a words-to-avoid list on every piece, run each article through Surfer SEO and Grammarly, screen it through my own AI-detection pass, and do a manual review before delivery.
 You’re not getting raw AI output.
-You’re getting AI output filtered through 13 years of SEO and editorial experience.
+You’re getting AI output filtered through 16+ years of SEO and editorial experience.

 Your brand voice and tone, formatting preferences, sentence length and paragraph style, words and phrases to avoid, terminology specific to your industry or brand, and examples of your best existing content used as style anchors.
 This document is built once and applied to every article in your order, then handed back to you to use with any content partner going forward.